How to calculate your Loan-to-Value Ratio (LVR)

 - The level of equity in your property (the part you own outright)

-- Whether you need LMI and a higher interest rate
+- Whether you will pay LMI and, potentially, a higher interest rate

 - How much more you can borrow against your property.
 Say, for adding stamp duty and LMI to the loan amount for instance, or to borrow to renovate.

 After entering your details a mortgage broker from Aussie will call you.
 They will discuss your situation and help you find a suitable loan.